-Applications for absentee ballots will be accepted through September 19.
+Applications for absentee ballots will be accepted July 1st through August 21st, 2014.
 Applications may be obtained by calling (334) 501-7260, visiting Auburn City Hall at 144 Tichenor Avenue in Auburn, or downloaded as a PDF.
 Completed applications must be made in writing and either delivered in person or mailed to Auburn City Hall at 144 Tichenor Avenue, Suite 1, Auburn, Alabama 36830.
 The application form must be signed by the applicant.
 Application information includes the applicant’s name, residence address, and other information necessary to verify the applicant as a registered voter, and the address to which the ballot should be mailed.

 How to vote absentee

 An absentee ballot will be mailed to applicants after a proper application is submitted and verified.
-The completed ballots may be filed with the City Manager up to the day before Election Day, September 23.
+The completed ballots may be filed with the City Manager up to the day before Election Day, August 25.
 For more information, please visit www.auburnalabama.org/elections.

 Business Emergency or Medical Emergency applications can be made after the absentee deadline but no later than 5 PM on the day before the election, if the voter: